-Employees in Norway are guaranteed 25 working days of paid vacation each year.
+Employees in Norway are guaranteed 25 working days of paid leave each year.
 For these purposes, Saturdays count as working days even if the employee does not usually work on Saturdays.
-Thus, employees who usually work Monday through Friday will receive 21 normal working days of vacation, but be paid for 25 working days during that time.
-Employees over age 60 receive one additional week of vacation, for 31 working days.
-Rather than earning vacation time on a pro rata basis, employees are eligible for a full 25 working days of vacation if they begin a job prior to October 1, and eligible for 6 working days if they begin a job later in the calendar year.
-Employees are not eligible for any vacation time from their current employer if they have already received full vacation time from a different employer in the same calendar year.
+Thus, employees who usually work Monday through Friday will receive 21 normal working days of paid leave, but be paid for 25 working days during that time.
+Employees over age 60 receive one additional week of paid leave, for 31 working days.
+Rather than earning paid leave on a pro rata basis, employees are eligible for a full 25 working days of paid leave if they begin a job prior to October 1, and eligible for 6 working days if they begin a job later in the calendar year.
+Employees are not eligible for any paid leave from their current employer if they have already received full paid-leave time from a different employer in the same calendar year.

 Employers set the leave schedule, but must consult with the employees.
-Employers may also change the leave schedule, also after consultation, but must compensate employees for costs associated with changing their holiday plans.
+Employers may also change the leave schedule, also after consultation, but must compensate employees for costs associated with changing their leave plans.
 Nevertheless, an employee may demand to take his "main holiday," (18 working days) between June 1 and September 30 (unless she began her post after August 15).
 Also, if an employee falls ill to the point that she is completely incapacitated shortly before her annual leave is to begin, she can demand that it be postponed; if this happens for at least six days during her scheduled leave, she can demand alternative leave days later in the year.
-Up to 12 working days' leave can be transferred to the next year for this reason.23
+Up to 12 working days' leave can be transferred to the next year for this reason.